 Preschool and Kindergarten Program

-Our Montessori Preschool and Kindergarten program caters to children ages 3-6.
+Our Montessori Preschool and Kindergarten program (3 to 6 years old) caters to children ages 3-6.
 It is a three-year full-day program that will allow your child to achieve their maximum potential and move on successfully to Grade 1.

 Each classroom is equipped with beautiful, developmentally, age appropriate materials and furniture.
 Areas of activity include Practical Life, Sensorial, Language, Mathematics as well as extensions to those areas like Geography, Science, Art and Music.
 Throughout their three years’ children will learn practical skills, refine their senses, learn to read, write and analyze sentences and develop their mathematical mind from basic counting to advanced operations such as addition, multiplication and long division.